 Tax season is here!
-Are you at your Morristown assisted living facility dreading your upcoming tax prep?
+Are you at your Morristown assisted living community dreading your upcoming tax prep?
 Of course, everybody wants to seek out ways to save money on their taxes or maximize the return received, and seniors are no exception.
 If you are over 50 years old, we’ve got a few tips that can potentially help with tax breaks for seniors.
 We hope you’ll find them interesting and useful.

 ONE- A Higher Standard Deduction for Seniors

 If you and/or your spouse are age 65 or up, and you do not itemize your deductions, you can partake of a higher deduction amount when filing your taxes.
 Did you know there is also an additional increase in standard deduction if either of you is blind?